hasura/graphql-engine/docs/graphql/manual/deployment/deploying/heroku.rst

 Updating GraphQL engine
 -----------------------

-This guide will help you update the Hasura GraphQL engine running on Heroku.
-This guide assumes that you already have a Hasura GraphQL engine running on Heroku.
+This section will help you update the Hasura GraphQL engine running on Heroku.

 The current latest version is: